PTSD: National Center for PTSD

 CPT can be done individually, where you meet one-to-one with a provider.
 CPT can also be done in a group with one or two providers and about 6-10 other people who also have PTSD.
 However, there is more research evidence supporting individual CPT than group CPT.

 Will I Talk in Detail about My Trauma?

-Around your third session, you may be asked to write about the details of your trauma.
-This writing assignment will be done at home.
+If you and your provider decide that writing about the trauma is right for you, this writing assignment will be done at home after your third session.
 You will read this written trauma account out loud in your next session.
-If you are in group CPT, you will read through your written trauma account with a provider--but not in front of the whole group.
+If you are in group CPT, you will read through your written trauma account with a provider -- but not in front of the whole group.
 There is also another type of CPT that does not ask you to write about the details of your trauma.

 Will I Have Homework?

-Yes, you will do some writing and complete worksheets between sessions.
-Take home worksheets help you practice in real life the skills you learn in the therapist’s office.
+You will do some writing and complete worksheets between sessions.
+Take-home worksheets help you practice in real life the skills you learn during your therapy visits.
 Most people find that the more effort and energy they put into these assignments, the more they get out of CPT.

 Does VA Have an App for That?

-Yes, CPT Coach is a mobile app that you can use with a provider during CPT.
-CPT Coach can help you to learn more about CPT and PTSD symptoms and helps you stay organized with worksheets as you complete CPT.
+Yes, CPT Coach is a mobile app that you can use while you are doing CPT with a provider.
+CPT Coach can help you to learn more about CPT and PTSD symptoms, and the app helps you stay organized with worksheets as you complete treatment.
 CPT Coach is free and can be downloaded on most mobile devices.